-To stay comfortable on your run, you’ll need to dress appropriately.
-This means wearing the right clothing which keeps you dry.
-Stay away from cotton as it doesn’t dry when you sweat.
+To stay comfortable on your run, you’ll need to dress appropriately and get gear that you enjoy being in!
+It will help motivate you to run if your clothing makes you feel like a winner.
+For performance and comfort, choose fabrics that help you stay dry.
+Avoid cotton as it doesn’t dry when you sweat.
 Instead, wear clothes made from merino wool or polypropylene, as these wick moisture away from your body and dry quickly when wet.
-Merino wool has the added advantage of staying warm when wet, and is recommended for cooler weather.
+Merino wool has the added advantage of staying warm when wet, warding off odours, and is recommended for cooler weather.

-Good running clothes includes a good sports bra, pants and shirt that dry quickly, a hat (a baseball style had works very well) and a thin windbreaker jacket incase it’s windy.
+Good running clothes includes a good sports bra, pants and shirt that dry quickly, a hat (a baseball style hat works very well) and a thin windbreaker jacket in case it’s windy.
 Fitted clothing is the most comfortable, and there is a lot of choice in running clothing for women.
 Also, don’t forget running specific socks.
 A good running sock will have reinforced heel and toe and won’t bunch up when you run.

 Try to avoid eating a heavy meal or too much food right before running.
 Eat about an hour before you run, and allow your stomach to settle before you set off.